 Kansas House moves to cut food sales tax, abolish short list of exemptions

-The Kansas House voted to alter an innocuous bill Friday with amendments deleting about $60 million in sales tax exemptions on July 1 and putting in motion the process of slicing the state's sales tax on food by 1 cent on the dollar in 2020.
-The bill giving Marion County permission to extend a 0.5 percent sales tax for local projects was hijacked by a series of amendments altering the state's 6.5 percent sales tax on food that ranks among the highest in the nation.
+The Kansas House voted to alter an innocuous bill Friday with amendments deleting approximately $60 million in sales tax exemptions July 1 and putting in motion the process of slicing the state's sales tax on food by 1 cent on the dollar in 2020.
+TOPEKA - The Kansas House voted to alter an innocuous bill Friday with amendments deleting approximately $60 million in sales tax exemptions July 1 and putting in motion the process of slicing the state's sales tax on food by 1 cent on the dollar in 2020.

 Add your comments below